Muwpay-uniswapper/Muwp-Stellar/MUWP Technical Architecture Diagram on STELLAR.md

 **5. DEX and Bridge Respond**

 * The DEXs provide the MUWP with details about the available swap options and their associated rates.
-These options might involve converting the source token to multiple intermediate tokens before reaching the desired destination token.
+These options might involve converting the source token to multiple intermediate tokens before reaching the desired destination token XLM.

-* Similarly, the cross-chain bridge(s) respond with information about the cross-chain swap possibilities.
-This could involve wrapping the source token on one blockchain, sending it to another chain via the bridge, and then unwrapping it for the desired destination token.
+* Similarly, the cross-chain bridges respond with information about the cross-chain swap possibilities.
+This could involve wrapping the source token on one blockchain, sending it to another chain via the bridge, and then unwrapping it for the desired destination token XLM.

 **6. MUWP Checks for Direct Swap**